m-kowalsky/TipTracker/README.md

+# Tip Tracker

-Personal Tracker app for tips that saves data to a pdf
+Tip tracker app that utilizes Gmail API to get data from an email body and aggregate it to a local text file.

-Roadmap:

-Start with command line functionality and expand it to either text file or email